swanson/swanson.github.com/_posts/2013-07-04-delightful-ux-mediums-time-to-read.md

 end
 {% endhighlight %}

-But what is shows is that Medium has a deep understanding of how people consume blog posts.
+But what it shows is that Medium has a deep understanding of how people consume blog posts.

-Do you ever glance at the scroll bar to see if the post that everyone has been linking to is a huge essay or a quick hitter you can read while your code is compiling?
+Do you ever glance at the scroll bar to see if a post is a huge essay or a quick hitter you can read while your code is compiling?
 Because I do all the time.
-And I've never seen this Time to Read feature on any other blog platform.
+And I've never seen this "Time to Read" feature on any other blog platform.

-Additionally, it keeps readers on Medium for longer &mdash; even if you are only mildly interested in a topic, if you know it's only going to take 2 minutes to finish, you'll stick it out.
-Since Medium's whole stance seems to be centered around high quality content, solving the sub-10 second bounce rate seems worthwhile.
+Additionally, it keeps readers on Medium for longer &mdash; even if you are only mildly interested in an article, if you know it's only going to take 2 minutes to finish, you'll stick it out.
+Since Medium's whole vision seems to be centered around high quality content, preventing a sub-10 second bounce seems worthwhile.

 ---